Follow up to :

 Sally walks hunched over to the wall and supports herself there for a bit.
 The percussive sushing, the snake rattle noise inserts itself into the moment.
 Is this symbolic of The Snake Pit?
-The snake being Claire Tyson.
-Does it denote the bite of the present struggle to break free.
+The snake is Claire Tyson.
+Does it denote the bite of the present struggle to break free?
 Sally is now trapped.
 Helen warned her.

 As Sally rests her head against the wall, a woman from another cell screams, startling her, Sally turns around…the screams and cries continue.
 Melinda springs up in her cot.

 Without even getting up, remaining lying on her side, her head comfortably on her pillow Dee Dee informs Melinda of a bit of significant wisdom.

 “YOU AFRAID OF THAT CUPCAKE…YOU HAVEN’T HEARD ANYTHING YET”